M. S. Ramaiah: Religion

-In his heart, Ramaiah had always been a deeply religious man and has left an indelible mark in all his activities as the President of Karnataka’s ancient shrine ‘Kaiwara.
-In renovating the Ashram of Yogi Nareyana Yatindra, the space provided sanctity to a huge number of devotees along with the provision of free food everyday.
-In addition, he organised for the giving away of alms at religious congregations, particularly ‘Sadhu Sangama’.
+M S Ramaiah was a deeply religious Hindu.
+He left an indelible mark in all his activities, as the President of Karnataka’s ancient shrine Kaiwara.
+In renovating the Ashram of Yogi Narayana Yatindra, the space provided sanctuary to a huge number of devotees along with the provision of free food every day.
+He organized for the giving away of alms at religious congregations, particularly Sadhu Sangama.

 Industrialisation

-With M Vishweswariah as a role model, Ramaiah believed in industrialization and was its pioneer too.
-Some of the industries he promoted include:
+With M Vishweswariah as a role model, Ramaiah believed in industrialization and was its pioneer.
+The industries he promoted include: